Swapnil-Sagar/FullStackMe/src/pages/posts/008-eighth-post.md

 As a CS student and also a web development enthusiast I can say that there are two parts to this answer one pertains to what you have to know and the second what you should know.
 Both were asked and I see those as quite different.
 The former being the minimum to get by and the later being what sets you up for future success.

-First of all, it's important to define "Web Developer" to understand the have to know.
+First of all, it's important to define "Web Developer" to understand what have to know.
 If we are talking about a front-end engineer, I see the following common languages to be required:

 1. HTML
 2. CSS